During the 2020 Covid-19 pandemic, we have commissioned artists/creative teams to invent projects that can be delivered under lockdown restrictions.

 CREATE-on is also about Transported continuing to support freelance artists to undertake innovative art that reaches new audiences, and to capture the learning from the experience to inform future programming and policy.

-The programme is completely free to take part in!
-There are a range of techniques and activities available for people to try, so there is something for all tastes and experiences.
-Have a look at the information below, and how to get involved.
-Please share with neighbours, family and friends and of course get in touch with the artists or Transported!
+The programme was completely free to take part in!
+There were a range of techniques and activities available for people to try, so there was something for all tastes and experiences.

 Curious Lockdown Tales

 The Curious Lockdown Tales is a unique and enchanting online storytelling through puppetry, mixing the imagination with the narrative of everyday moments in this unique situation.